 It's possible to use the package manager to install development branches.
 If you are hacking on the code, you'll need a way to develop using versions you control.
 Here's a quick way to do that:

-'''

-curl -s https://raw.githubusercontent.com/openaps/docs/master/scripts/quick-src.sh

-| bash -
+curl -s https://raw.githubusercontent.com/openaps/docs/master/scripts/quick-src.sh | bash - openaps 0.0.10-dev (although the version number may have been incremented)

-'''

 If successful, the last line will say something like: